-FIGURE 1.1-9 Click Next at the bottom of the screen to open the Material - Concrete input screen.
-1.1.4 Edit the Material Properties 1.1.4.1 Enter the Properties of Concrete Select Cylinder concrete strength at 28 days.
+Click Next at the bottom of the screen to open the Material - Concrete input screen.

+1.2.4 Edit the Material Properties 1.2.4.1 Enter the Properties of Concrete Select Cylinder concrete strength at 28 days.
 Select the Normal weight and enter the strength at 28 days for slab/beam and column as 4000 psi.
 When you press Enter from the strength input value, the Modulus of Elasticity will be calculated automatically based on the concrete strength and the appropriate code formula.
 For this tutorial, keep the value of creep coefficient as 2.
 The creep coefficient will be used in the calculation of long-term deflection.
-Consider
+Consider Concrete strength at stressing as 3000 psi.

-FIGURE 1.1-10 1.1.4.2 Enter the Properties of Reinforcement In the section Longitudinal reinforcement, change the values for Yield Strength and Modulus of Elasticity to 60 ksi and 29000 ksi respectively.
-Change the Preferred Bar Sizes for Top and Bottom to 5 and 8 respectively.
+Figure 1.1-10 1.2.4.2 Enter the Properties of Reinforcement In the section Longitudinal reinforcement, change the values for Yield Strength and Modulus of Elasticity to 60 ksi and 29000 ksi, respectively.
+Change the Preferred Bar Sizes for Top and Bottom to 5 and 8, respectively.
 These will be used when calculating the number of bars required.
-In the section Column Strip Allocation, specify 60%, 70% and 100% for In spans, Over interior columns and Over exterior columns, respectively.
-This section specifies allocation of reinforcement in column strip and middle strip.
-Note the balance of 100% is applied to middle strip reinforcement.
-Refer to ACI 318 for applicable distribution percentages for column strips.
-In Shear reinforcement, select Stud (headed bar) and change Preferred Stud diameter, Yield strength shear reinforcement and the Number of rails per side to 0.5 inch, 60 ksi and 2 respectively.
+In Shear reinforcement, select Stud (headed bar) and change Preferred Stud diameter, Yield strength shear reinforcement and the Number of rails per side to 0.5 inch, 60 ksi and 2, respectively.
 Set the number of rails per side to 2.
 Do not select the two options at the bottom-right of the input window.
-These are new options for v2019 and allow the user to check two-way shear with respect to seismic drift requirements as well as consideration of the least critical setion ,bo, at d/2 from the edge of reinforcement.
-Refer to the ADAPT-PT/RC 2019 User Manual for more information.
+These options allow the user to check two-way shear with respect to seismic drift requirements as well as consideration of the least critical section ,bo, at d/2 from the edge of reinforcement.
+Refer to the ADAPT-PT/RC 20 User Manual for more information.